bclindner/ivory/README.md

 This is currently solely maintained by me, [@bclindner@mastodon.technology](http://mastodon.technology/@bclindner).

+## Bugs & Contributing

 Contributions welcome.
 I'm a JS dev, not a Python one, so I may well need them.

+Got bugs or feature request?
+File them as a GitHub issue and I'll address them when I can.
+Same goes for PRs.